kraianyn/distress/app/Ideas.md

 Finish the settings section.
 Add a subsection for the app users.

-Decide how location cities should be displayed: after the name preceded by a comma or in parentheses, as a subtitle, in the right part of the tile...

 Add a title for courses on entity pages.

 Use regular buttons instead of FABs if the page is dedicated to the action.